wickwirew/Shift/README.md

 ```

 ## Superview
-When a view is animated during a transition, it's snapshot must be added to a view within the transition.
+When a view is animated during a transition, its snapshot must be added to a view within the transition.
 There are two different options for the `superview`, `parent` and `container`.
-Each different superview can affect how the view appears to make it to it's final position.
+Each different superview can affect how the view appears to make it to its final position.

-With **parent**, it's `superview` will be a view that most closly relates to the view's actual `superview` in the original view heirarchy.
-If its `superview`s position, is being animated, it will also be animated since it's a subview of the the view being animated.
+With **parent**, its `superview` will be a view that most closly relates to the view's actual `superview` in the original view heirarchy.
+If its `superview`'s position, is being animated, it will also be animated since it's a subview of the view being animated.

 ```swift
 star.shift.superview = .parent